Closed Sessions turns 15 - DJ RTC reflects on Past & Present…

 TD: What does Closed Sessions have most in common now with the version of it that started 15 years ago?

-RTC: I can answer that - but I’m also curious to hear the responses of those outside of Closed Sessions that have been with us on the ride for 15 years.
-There are people that bought our first releases with ShowYouSuck, Alex Wiley, and A-Villa, and they just purchased our most recent release with DJ Rude One.
-We had a release party for Rude on October 18th.
+RTC: I can try to answer that - but I’m also curious to hear the responses of those outside of Closed Sessions that have been with us on the ride for 15 years.
+There are people that bought our first releases with ShowYouSuck, Alex Wiley, and A-Villa, and they just purchased our most recent vinyl release, DJ Rude One’s Upper Space.
+We had a release party for Upper Space on October 18th.
 Someone came up to me and said, ‘it’s like nothing has changed since the rubyhornet days.’
-I asked him what that meant and he said, ‘you’re still out here, making noise, consistently doing shit.
+I asked him to clarify, and he said, ‘you’re still out here, making noise, consistently doing things.
 A lot of people aren’t.’
-Under the hood, it’s not that simple and keeping this thing going is a true grind with many sacrifices.
+Under the hood it’s not that simple.
+Keeping Closed Sessions going is a true grind with many sacrifices.
 The most consistent part of Closed Sessions is the desire to keep going and my desire to keep the legacy “unfuckwitable” as we used to say around the studio.

 TD: Jumping back for a moment, talk to us a bit about your path in music leading up to starting Closed Sessions…